 Monastic moments revolve around a way of life that is often called a rule.
 Urban Monasticism is no different.
 The difference is in some of the details that we express our commitment to Christ.

 As we are still in development there is not yet a way to publicly commit oneself.
 If you would like to help in developing our commitment please reach out to us.

-- Love God with all our heart, soul, strength, and mind.
+- Love God with all our heart, spirit, strength, and mind.

-- Accept Gods sufficient Grace as an invitation to grow.
+- Accept Gods sufficient Grace, and respond by choosing to grow.

-- Pursue closeness with God through a life of prayer.
+- Pursue closeness with God through a life centered around prayer.

 - Begin and Conclude every day in prayer.

-- Follow daily, weekly, monthly, and annual rhythms.
+- Live into daily, weekly, monthly, and annual rhythms.

 - Live a simple life.